How is AIM Academy funded as an independent school?

 The OSTC provides qualified students within these districts the opportunities to receive a quality education from top level institutions.
 The budget and application for the OSTC is separate from the EITC, meaning businesses may apply for both programs within a given year.

 Is my gift to AIM considered tax-deductible?

 Yes, AIM is a 501 (c)(3) nonprofit organization.
-Contributions to the Annual Fund are tax-deductible and when you send your donation to the school, your gift will be confirmed in a letter that should be kept for tax purposes.
+Contributions to the AIM Fund are tax-deductible and when you send your donation to the school, your gift will be confirmed in a letter that should be kept for tax purposes.

 What am I expected to contribute?

 Giving is a personal decision and each family within the AIM community should determine what amount they are comfortable to contribute.
 Every gift in any form is important to the continued growth and development of our school.
 When AIM seeks funding from foundations and corporations, it is vital to illustrate the support of its parents and others through participation percentage.
 This evaluation does not measure the size of the gift and that is why we stress the importance of 100% community participation.

 What sort of assets can I use to make a gift?